 Today, there is no longer any doubt as to the fact that the "energy transition" has not even begun in absolute terms from a macroeconomic perspective.
-While economically stagnating or shrinking countries like Germany are able to reduce their coal, gas and possibly even oil consumption, it remains an uncomfortable truth that the world as a whole is still far from even beginning such a "transition".
+Only a portion of global energy growth has been covered by wind and solar, so a reduction in coal, oil and gas has not yet taken place.
+While economically stagnating or shrinking countries like Germany are able to reduce their coal, gas and possibly even oil consumption, the majority of countries around the world are still a long way from being able to initiate the 'turnaround' in the first place.
 Instead, the consumption of conventional energy sources reaches new record highs year after year, except during global recessions.

 Globally, oil, coal and gas have accounted for decades for an almost unchanged 80% of total energy supply (primary energy).
-In Germany, more than 20 years after the start of the "energy transition," oil, coal and gas still account for around 70% of the total energy supply (please double check and provide link for 70%).

-HMS's executive bodies, in coordination with the Supervisory Board and principal shareholders, have agreed on the following statement concerning long-term energy policy:
+In Germany this figure was around 77% in 2023, more than 20 years after the start of the "energy transition" (Primary consumption).
+In 2024, wind and solar contributed around 7 % to primary energy generation globally, compared to 8 % in Germany.
+HMS's executive bodies, in coordination with the Supervisory Board and principal shareholders, have agreed on the following statement concerning longterm energy policy:

-- Energy policy means (a) first guaranteeing 100 percent availability, (b) only then can affordability be ensured, (c) once energy is secure and affordable, it can be optimised to reduce the environmental impact.
-There is no form of energy without a negative environmental impact; and if there were, it would be useless if it were not secure and affordable. - 2.
-HMS supports an energy policy that focuses on reducing environmental impact through the latest technologies, with attention to economic efficiency.
+- 1. Energy policy means (a) first guaranteeing 100 percent availability and reliability, (b) only then can affordability be ensured, (c) once energy is secure and affordable, it can be optimised to reduce the environmental impact.
+There is no form of energy without a negative environmental impact.
+If such energy existed, it would only be helpful if it were affordable and safely available. - 2.
+HMS supports an energy policy that focuses on reducing environmental impact with the help of latest technologies, without compromising reliability and affordability.
 Environmental protection is achieved primarily through investments in efficiency improvement and the latest production, transport, and filtration systems.